Stuycs-K/final-project-10-chen-matthew/WORKLOG.md

 -used that function in `crack_message` to evaluate nullspaces -used nullspace to find potential factors
--edited `crack_message` and `create_keys` to take in command arguments (refer to README) -drafted up a makefile
+-edited `crack_message` and `create_keys` to take in command arguments (refer to README) -added to `README.md` so it has instructions for how to use the project -drafted up a makefile

 ### 6/5 In class
 -corrected makefile so that the dependencies work -added a make clean option for convenience
+-added some comments to `crack_message` so that it's clearer to read -wrote up an outline for `PRESENTATION.md`